NebbGroup/docs.qlarm.com/content/dashboard/_index.md

     <figcaption >Fig 5.
 Widget components</figcaption>
 </figure>

-Every widget can we condigured by opening the widget menu and selecting "Edit Widget".
-Here a new edit widget view is oppened to configure the widget.
+Every widget can we configured by opening the widget menu and selecting "Edit Widget".
+Here a new edit widget view is opened to configure the widget.
 Each widget has its own unique parameter for configuration.

 <figure class="image_container">
     <img class="center_image" src="/edit_widget_menu.png" alt="Widget menu">